dirakx1/MoneyOnTangle/README.md

 ### Infrastructure considerations

 * Microservice oriented arquitecture on k8s (GCP or AWS).
-* The microservices convert IOTA /to hardcurrency or hardcurrency to IOTA and connect to banks APIs
+* The microservices convert Libra /to hardcurrency or hardcurrency to Libra and connect to banks APIs

 ## Notes
-* Clients can be any IOT devices.
+* Clients can be any devices.